Mikaela/shell-things/etc/opt/chromium/policies/managed/README.md

 ## `doh-cloudflare-secure.json`

-Sets Cloudflare with malware protection as the DNS-over-HTTPS server.
+Sets Cloudflare with malware protection as the forced DNS-over-HTTPS server.

-## `doh-allowed.json`
+## `doh-unlocked-unset.json`

-If no DNS over HTTPS policy is used, this unlocks the setting while still allowing downgrade to system DNS (think of DoT opportunistic mode, kind of?).
+If no DNS over HTTPS policy is used, this unlocks the setting.
 Enabling managed policies disable it by default.

-Incompatible with `doh-forced.json`.
-This must be used together with any other `doh-*.json` file, but only one of them.
+Incompatible with other `doh-*.json` file, because they set `"DnsOverHttpsMode": "secure",`.

-**_No ECH._**
+**_This also causes there to not be ECH._**

 ## `doh-dns0.json`

-Simply enables DNS-over-HTTPS with DNS0.eu.
+Simply forces DNS-over-HTTPS with DNS0.eu.

-## `doh-forced.json`

-Enforces use of DNS-over-HTTPS disabling the downgrade.

-Incompatible with `doh-allowed.json`.
-Use this together with any other `doh-*.json` file, but only one of them.

-**_Required for ECH._**

 ## `doh-mullvad-base.json`

-Enables DNS-over-HTTPS with Mullvad Base, which features ad, malware & tracker blocking.
+Forces DNS-over-HTTPS with Mullvad Base, which features ad, malware & tracker blocking.

 - https://mullvad.net/en/help/dns-over-https-and-dns-over-tls#specifications

 ## `doh-quad9-ecs.json`

-Enables DNS over HTTPS with Quad9 ECS enabled threat-blocking server and also contains their alternative port.
+Forces DNS over HTTPS with Quad9 ECS enabled threat-blocking server and also contains their alternative port.

 ## `doh-quad9-insecure-ecs.json`

-Enables DNS over HTTPS with Quad9 ECS enabled unfiltered server and also contains their alternative port. **No DNSSEC either.**
+Forces DNS over HTTPS with Quad9 ECS enabled unfiltered server and also contains their alternative port. **No DNSSEC either.**

 ## `doh-quad9-insecure.json`

-Enables DNS over HTTPS with Quad9 unfiltered server and also contains their alternative port. **No DNSSEC either.**
+Forces DNS over HTTPS with Quad9 unfiltered server and also contains their alternative port. **No DNSSEC either.**

 ## `doh-quad9.json`

-Enables DNS over HTTPS with Quad9 threat-blocking server and also contains their alternative port.
+Forces DNS over HTTPS with Quad9 threat-blocking server and also contains their alternative port.

 ## `enable-ech-ocsp.json`

-Enables encrypted client hello and OCSP (or CRL?) checks.
+Enables encrypted client hello (ECH) and Online Certificate Status Protocol (OCSP) (or Certificate Revocation List (CRL)?) checks.

+However ECH seems to require `"DnsOverHttpsMode": "secure"` from the `doh-*` files and OCSP seems to bypass that going to the system resolver.

 ## `enable-labs.json`